marius311/mpk_compilation/README.md

 In their [2002 paper](https://arxiv.org/abs/astro-ph/0207047), Max Tegmark and Mattias Zaldarriaga developed a method for compressing the information from several different types of cosmological probes into constraints on the power spectrum of matter fluctuations in the universe.
 In doing so, they created one of the iconic figures in cosmology, summarizing information from a range of vastly different observations and showing these were all consistent with the predicitions from the simple ΛCDM model of cosmology.

 We have updated this figure in [Chabanier et al. 2019](link-not-live-yet) and [Planck 2018: I](https://arxiv.org/abs/1807.06205) to include recent cosmological data, and provide this repository so others can contribute to keeping this compilation up-to-date.
+If you have some data points you have added, please don't hesitate to contact the authors and/or submit a pull request.

 ![mpk_compilation](mpk_compilation.png)